Young woman reclines on couch holding a secured credit card and digital tablet.

 Tips for building credit with a secured credit card

 A secured credit card may help you on your way to a good credit history, but you have to use your card wisely to get there.
-The following tips may help you use your secured card as a credit builder.
+The following tips may help you use your secured card to establish good credit or repair poor credit.

 Make small purchases you can pay off each month